 Next, chop 1 medium-sized sweet potato into 1/2″ cubes to get 1-1/2 cups sweet potatoes.
 First peel the potato then cut it in half.
 Next, slice each half into 1/2″ planks.

 Lay the planks on their side then cut into 1/2″ slices, and then chop.
 Voila, sweet potato cubes!

 Add the sweet potatoes to 1 Tablespoon butter, 2 teaspoons brown sugar, and a dash of salt in the wok over medium-high heat then stir fry until tender and caramelized, 8-10 minutes.

 Meanwhile, mix up the Maple-Dijon Vinaigrette.
 That’s just 2 Tablespoons each extra virgin olive oil and balsamic vinegar, 1 Tablespoon maple syrup, 1 teaspoon Dijon mustard, 2 minced garlic cloves, salt, and pepper.
 Add the ingredients to a jar with a tight fitting lid then shake, shake, shake!

 Add the cooked rice and kale to the caramelized sweet potatoes then drizzle in the vinaigrette and toss until sizzling.

-Scoop onto plates then sprinkle with roasted and salted pepitas (pumpkin seeds, yo.)
-You can usually find these right in the bulk bins and they add a wonderful crunch!
+Scoop onto plates then sprinkle with roasted and salted pepitas (pumpkin seeds, y’all.)
+You can usually find these right in the bulk bins and they add a wonderful crunch.

 Caramelized Sweet Potato and Kale Fried Wild Rice